vrk/pouch.cafe/index.md

     <img src="/images/table.png" class="cafetable" />
     <div class="explanation">
       <p>
         Pouch Cafe is my tiny online store that I'm running just for fun.
-It’s the home of <a href="/pouch">Pouch</a> and some other zines and other things!
+It’s the home of <a href="/pouch"><em>Pouch</em></a>, and some other zines, and some other things!
       </p>
       <p>
         Take a look around and I hope you enjoy your stay 💞